wurthless-elektroniks/smc360/docs/ipc.md

 | 0E2h | RXSTAT        | Inbox control, sets pointer            |

 ## Commands

+SMC commands are broken up into two kinds: getters (bit 7 clear), which are expected to return a response, and setters (bit 7 set) which do not respond at all.

+When a getter command is sent, the SMC will clear the outbox to zero, then the first byte (i.e., byte 0) of the outbox will be set to the command ID (needed because some SMC-to-CPU IPC messages happen asynchronously).
+If it turns out to be an unrecognized command, the SMC will short-circuit here and not respond with anything else, only an acknowledgement that it got the message.
+If it does recognize the getter command ID, then the rest of the message will be populated.
+This is why the output formats listed below start with index 0.

+Setter messages aren't acknowledged at all; no response is sent, and unrecognized commands are silently dropped.

 ### 0x01 - Get powerup cause (also complete handshake/disable reset watchdog)